 - Cured meats

 Most of these foods are very high in salt/sodium, and while humans can tolerate these high doses, dogs cannot.
 Therefore, avoid giving your dog any of these or similar foods that you know are high in sodium.
-When it comes to salt, always pay attention how much your pet is consuming.
+When it comes to salt, always pay attention to how much your pet is consuming.

-Safe Amounts of Salt in Homemade Dog Food
+Safe Amounts of Salt In Homemade Dog Food

 Most commercial dog food brands will typically contain anywhere between 0.5g/1000kcal to 2.5g/1000 kcal, or 2-10g/kg of dry matter.
 Wet dog food will contain slightly more sodium than dry dog food (source).

-Some studies have analyzed commercial foods, and found that certain brands contain too much sodium based on FEDIAF standards, with some foods exceeding recommended daily dosage by 10 times (source).
+Some studies have analyzed commercial foods and found that certain brands contain too much sodium based on FEDIAF standards, with some foods exceeding recommended daily dosage by 10 times (source).

-For this reason, in some cases it may be better to switch your pet to homemade cooking so you can monitor for safe amounts.
+For this reason, in some cases, it may be better to switch your pet to homemade cooking so you can monitor for safe amounts.
 And in the case of using salt in homemade dog food meals, there's a good and safe amount that holistic veterinarians recommend which is at least 0.3% of sodium for a well-balanced meal.

 Minimum daily sodium intake for dogs should be around 13mg/kg body weight, which is about 0.2g/1000kcal (or 200mg/1000kcal).

 That's 0.25g of salt per 100g of food minimum, or 1.5g of salt per 100g of food for maintenance and to support normal growth and development.